katasec/tableio/readme.md

 # Overview

 `tableio` is a small and simple library that helps with persisting structs in a database.
 Great for quick proto-typing.
-Only tested with Mysql and PostgreSQL
+Only tested PostgreSQL

 ## Define your structs